 Moving to Antikythera, Greece

 If you want to live in a country with a rich history and culture, Greece is the perfect fit.
 On the island of Antikythera, you’ll experience its peace and quiet, as well as stunning beaches.
 It’s a rural paradise!
+Just pack up your moving container, and you’re on your way to the island life!

 2. Candela, Italy